shieldgenerator7/DnD-Stories/Library/Spells_DC20_Official_CliffNotes.md

 2025-06-05: copied from 0.9.5

-# Command

-Enchantment
-Cost: 2 AP + 1 MP
+# Command (2 AP + 1 MP)

-Range: 10 Spaces (Hear, See within 1 minute)
+*Enchantment - 10 Spaces - Hear, See within 1 minute - 1 Round*
-Duration: 1 Round

 You command a creature.

 Spell Check: vs Charisma Save.
-Success: The creature spends 2 AP to follow the command.
+Success: The creature spends (2 AP) to follow the command.

 Ignoring a Command: The Spell has no effect if